 Teaching is among the signally important functions of the College faculty; teaching, along with research and service, form the three-fold obligation of all faculty members to the College and the University.
 UIC’s mission of being a leading urban public research university can be realized only if our tenure-line faculty are fully committed to excellence in teaching and related activities.
 Every department should have a teaching statement that sets clear expectations for the teaching assignments of their faculty.

-LAS Standard Teaching Loads
+LAS Standard Teaching Loads for Tenure-System Faculty

 |SUBJECT AREA||TEACHING LOADS|

 |Humanities and Social Sciences||4 courses/year|

 Because UIC is a Research I institution, a significant portion of a faculty member’s activity is dedicated to the research mission.
 If a tenured faculty member does not contribute significantly to this part of the university mission, then there should be a greater contribution to teaching or service.
 Each department should have a written policy that states the criteria for research-active faculty and strictly adhere to it.
 Teaching assignments for non-tenure-system faculty (clinical, research, lecturer, adjuncts, etc.) are determined at the departmental level in consultation with the Dean’s Office.